brianclements/brianclements.github.io/README.md

 All management tools can be found in the `blox` (**BL**og toolb**OX**) bash script.

+In short, this script builds the site to a `build` folder in project root, which then initializes a git repository, commits the contents using existing credentials on the machine, and uploads it to github pages using existing ssh keys.

+The goal was automation of what is normally manual process on my development machine, not pure anonymous deployment from build tools/services.

 ```
 ./blox -h
 Usage: "blox" [<subcommands>] [<switches>] [<options>]